Staffing: Mrs H Martin (Head of Department), Miss M Brothers, Mr R Kanter and Mrs L Shelmerdine

 We are very proud of our links with Bury Museum and Archives.
 We have worked together to produce original, archive based schemes of learning on ‘Cotton Threads’: Bury’s role in the Industrial Revolution and links to the Slave Trade and ‘Safety in Numbers’: A source based scheme on Prestwich Asylum.

-We are exploring the possibility of battlefield site visits in France to commemorate the centenary of the ‘great war’.
+We are exploring the possibility of battlefield site visits in France and Belgium to commemorate the centenary of the ‘great war’.

 Successful visits to London have run in the past and we aim to reinstate this visit, including workshops at the redeveloped Imperial War Museum, and the Houses of Parliament.